 Roasted Brussels sprouts not only are a far cry from the boiled green little monsters that may have scared you away in the past—they are downright delicious.
 (I love them in this Sautéed Brussels Sprouts recipe.)

-These Roasted Brussels with Garlic are crispy on the outside and tender and caramelized on the inside.
+These roasted Brussels sprouts with garlic are crispy on the outside and tender and caramelized on the inside.
 I burn my fingers picking and nibbling them straight off of the sheet pan every time I cook them, because they are just too yummy to wait for the plate!

 Today’s recipe is a spin on the classic Oven Roasted Brussels Sprouts with salt and pepper that I make for Ben and myself at least once a week (often more).
 That post covers lots of useful tips, and by the time you’ve made the recipe once or twice, you’ll have it memorized.